eye-micah/personal/content/about.md

 +++
 title = "About"
 +++
 Black weeb in their early 20s.
-Don't care too much about gender.
-Leftist.

 In a perpetual old hip-hop and R&B phase, but I'm open to listening to pretty much anything.
 I make a thing or two on the side.

+IT/DevOps/networking, Linux nerd, gay (?)

  - [Twitter](https://twitter.com/kamuimixxx)
  - [Backloggd](https://www.backloggd.com/u/zandyne_/)